How to Make a Book Into an Audiobook [9 Steps For Authors!]

 You could even narrate your audiobook with the right equipment and set-up at home.
 However, if you have no voice-over or acting experience, get objective feedback on your performance from people you trust before recording the entire book.

-Whether you hire a professional actor or attempt it yourself, the following tips are essential for creating a good audiobook:
+Whether you hire a professional actor or attempt it yourself, keep these tips in mind:

 - Preparation is key.
 Know the script, rehearse the lines, and make notes.
 And always keep a glass of water handy.
 Your voice is your tool, so the last thing you want is a dry throat.